LaudateCorpus1/viant.github.io/_posts/2016-03-17-first-day-open-source.markdown

 categories: main
 ---

 For the very first time, we, Viant Technology, start a place to the open-source community.
 The first open-source project that we would like to share to the community is "CacheStore".
+This is our home grown "NoSQL" distributed system.
+We've been using it for at least 5 years with 1.2 billion of records.
 The current version is 1.0.2.
-Please feel free to check them out.
+Please feel free to check it out.

 p.s.
 For Remote and Cluster, there are three downloadable formats (rpm, tar, zip) under its own repostiory.